 University City enforces a 9 p.m. curfew for teenagers 16 and under — after that time people 16 and under must be accompanied by an adult to be in the Loop.

-Earlier this year, the University City Council approved the installation of a network of surveillance cameras to assist law enforcement in monitoring street activities on a 24-hour basis.
+Earlier this year, the University City Council approved the to assist law enforcement in monitoring street activities on a 24-hour basis.

 “We want to send a message that is loud and clear,” said Walker.
 “Violence of this nature or any bad behavior will not be tolerated on the streets of University City.”

-Mayor Welsch also stated that the events that occurred over the weekend are an example of the regional issue about the need to provide places for teenagers to hang out.
+Mayor Welsch also stated that the are an example of the regional issue about the need to provide places for teenagers to hang out.
 Welsch is chairing a regional task force focused on providing solutions for the many needs of young people, including recreational opportunities.